cwi-swat/testing-dsls-with-dsls/README.md

 ### Preliminaries for the practical part

-Please install [VS Code](https://code.visualstudio.com/) and then the [Rascal VS Code extension](https://marketplace.visualstudio.com/items?itemName=usethesource.rascalmpl) (you can also find Rascal in the extension browser).
+Please install [VS Code](https://code.visualstudio.com/) and then the [Rascal VS Code extension](https://marketplace.visualstudio.com/items?itemName=usethesource.rascalmpl) and the [Python extension for VS] (https://marketplace.visualstudio.com/items?itemName=ms-python.python) (you can also find these in the extension browser).

 Git clone [this](https://github.com/cwi-swat/testing-dsls-with-dsls) repository (_NB: don't rename the folder!_).
 Finally, go to the File menu of VS Code and select "Add Folder to workspace", navigate to where you've cloned the repo, and select that directory.